Plug-in electric vehicles in Japan

 The rate of growth of the Japanese plug-in segment slowed from 2013, with annual sales falling behind Europe, the U.S. and China since then.
 The segment market share fell from 0.68% in 2014 to 0.59% in 2016.
 Then the market share increased to 1.2% in 2017, and fell to 1.1% in 2018.
 Norway surpassed Japan as the country with the third largest plug-in car stock in use in 2019.
 The market share fell further to 0.7% in 2019 and 0.6% in 2020.
 The decline in plug-in car sales reflects the Japanese government and the major domestic carmakers decision to adopt and promote hydrogen fuel cell vehicles instead of plug-in electric vehicles, although the first commercially produced hydrogen fuel cell automobiles began in 2015.

 As of April 2018, the Nissan Leaf all-electric car ranked as the all-time top selling plug-in electric vehicle in the country, with over 100,000 units sold since December 2010.
 Ranking second is the Mitsubishi Outlander P-HEV with 34,830 units delivered through August 2016, followed by the Toyota Prius PHV with 22,100 units sold through April 2016.

 As of December 2012, Japan was the country with the highest ratio of quick charging points to electric vehicles (EVSE/EV), with a ratio of 0.030 as of December 2012.
 The country's charging infrastructure included 1,381 public quick-charge stations and around 300 non-domestic slow charger points.
-The Japanese government has set up a target to deploy 2 million slow chargers and 5,000 fast charging points by 2020.
+The Japanese government had set up a target to deploy 2 million slow chargers and 5,000 fast charging points by 2020.